tompaton/woodwork_cad/output/art_tote.md

 not too high, but has to have room to easily remove box
 ## Removable box
 - 60mm deep inside
+- sits on small rails set into grooves in base font/back walls

 ![Figure 3](art_tote/fig-3.svg)